-We had approximately \$0.1 million cash on hand at June 30, 2020.
-As such, we have very little cash resources and have been unable for some time to secure additional funding, due in significant part to ongoing litigations against us.
-Based on our current operational plan and budget, we expect that we will have sufficient cash to manage our business into the fourth quarter of 2020, although this estimation assumes we do not begin any clinical trials, acquire other drug development opportunities or otherwise face unexpected events, costs or contingencies including, without limitation, as a result of the ongoing litigations, any of which could affect our cash requirements.
+We had approximately \$36,707 in cash on hand at September 30, 2020.
+Based on our current operational plan and budget, we expect that we will have sufficient cash to manage our business into the first quarter of 2021, although this estimation assumes we do not begin any clinical trials, acquire other drug development opportunities or otherwise face unexpected events, costs or contingencies, any of which could affect our cash requirements.
 Available resources may be consumed more rapidly than anticipated, potentially resulting in the need for additional funding.